This guide to ‘copy and paste’ to WordPress pages clears up a few nuances that may leave you slightly confused as a WordPress editor.

 Once you’ve removed the formatting, change the block back to “Edit visually”.

 WordPress notifies you if you’ve left code in the block.

 Windows users will find NotePad via the Windows button – click the Windows button then use CONTROL-F to search for NotePad.

 TextEdit is the Mac alternative to NotePad.
-Choose to ‘Plain Text’ (Format > Make Plain Text), so that none of the text formatting gets copied over.
+Choose ‘Plain Text’ (Format > Make Plain Text) so that no styles are copied over on pasting.